-Following on from last years successful workshops with Gwent Education Multi-ethnic Service (GEMS), we have continued the theme this year under a project entitled “Stories On A Park Bench”.
-This activity involved the integrated input of children from GRT and Non-GRT communities to train and work together to produce a theatre performance involving movement, drama and music which was performed at the 2011 Gypsy Roma and Traveller History Month.
+Following on from last years successful workshops with Gwent Education Multi-ethnic Service (GEMS).
+This activity involved the integrated input of children from GRT and Non-GRT communities to train and work together to produce a theatre performance involving movement, drama and music which was performed at the 2013 Gypsy Roma and Traveller History Month.
 Supporting this event were tutors from the College of Music and Drama along with Isaac Blake, Director of the Romani Arts.
 Once again this was held at the Riverfront Theatre and Arts Centre.
 This year also saw the involvement of parents from both communities during the rehearsal stages held at the local YMCA.
 Once again, we have seen a positive impact from previous activities that are now growing due to increased awareness and greater participation throughout communities and families.

-This financial year we have, as planned delivered/coordinated and extended the already successful Traveller Month of 2011 to the regions of Llanelli, Wrexham, Cardiff, Newport and Torfaen.
-The six month preparation results in a month of activities based both on-site and through various theatre and art centres throughout South and North Wales.
+This financial year we have yet again planned delivered/coordinated and extended the already successful Traveller Month of 2012 and accompanying T-Shirt Competition to further areas of North Wales.
+This year the t-shirt judging took place in Flintshire to further support GRT History Month ventures in this region.
+The six month preparation for the summer gala day (Cardiff) results in a month of activities based both on-site and through various theatre and art centres throughout South and North Wales.

 Each region had their own specific programme:

 “Shine”An installation of new works by Daniel Baker.